Tobias Oberst at the School of Safety Science of the UNSW, Australia

 House hunting in Sydney

-A very good information source to find a far bit of useful offers including accommodation, furniture, etc. is: http://www.statravel.de.
+A very good information source to find a far bit of useful offers including accommodation, furniture, etc. is STA TRAVEL.
 Ads in the windows of internet cafes, etc. are also very helpful.
 Apart from this most properties are rented out through real-estate agencies which make it quite difficult for a student to find a proper home.
-You’ll find an up to date overview for available properties on http://www.domain.com.au/.
+At DOMAIN, you’ll find an up-to-date overview for available properties.
 Likewise, the housing market is advertised in the Saturday issue of the newspaper “Sydney Morning Herald”.
 Last but not least the housing office of the UNSW can also assist in finding a suitable accommodation.

 The Internship